andreiw/RaspberryPiPkg/readme.md

 # Licensing

-All of the code is BSD licensed, with the exception of:
+All of the code is BSD licensed.
-1) `DwUsbHostDxe`, which I've documented as being GPL 2.0 licensed, since it appears to be directly related to the U-Boot driver.

 # Contact